Download the Alarm Program Form

 A license to sell fireworks is mandatory in the City of Bonney Lake.
-Only fireworks stands may sell fireworks.
+Only licensed fireworks stands may sell fireworks.
 Fireworks deemed dangerous by State Fire Marshall as per the provisions of Chapter 70.77 RCW shall be prohibited in the City entirely.
 Fireworks may only be sold during the time periods in 70.77.395 RCW.

-To obtain a license to sell fireworks, send the following items to the attention of the Permit Coordinator:
+To obtain a license to sell fireworks, submit required fees and application materials to the Permit Center: